 One major goal of the AllNet project is, by design, to provide users with privacy in their chat communications.
 All interpersonal (non-broadcast) communications are encrypted using a key generated on the device itself.
 The secret part of the key is never shared or transmitted in the clear by AllNet.

 By design, the content of all communications is hidden from all but the sender and intended receiver(s).
-No information, other than the fact that transmission is taking place and addresses (more generally, envelope information), is available to any other device.
+The only information available to other devices is fact that transmission is taking place, and addresses (and more generally, envelope information) carried with the message.

 All key material and all chat records are stored unencrypted on the device (they are in your home folder's .allnet folder).
 Depending on the security provided by your device, they may be available in backups or to anyone who gains access to your device.